oVirt/ovirt-site/source/community/outreachy.html.md

 **Contact Info:** mail: gshereme@redhat.com, irc: gshereme in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** No current ideas from me.
 Do you have any? :)

-### Dan Kenigsberg

-**Contact Info:** mail: danken@redhat.com, irc: danken in #vdsm@irc.freenode.net and #ovirt@irc.oftc.net **Ideas:**

-*   Add [teaming](http://fedoraproject.org/wiki/Features/TeamDriver) support to Vdsm.
-You would add a new network configurator named ifcfg.team which is just like the ifcfg configurator, but implements a "bond" with a team device.

 ### Sandro Bonazzola

 **Name:** Sandro Bonazzola